-Guest Blogger – Barry Smart IT Director & Partner, Hymans Robertson
+Guest Blogger – Barry Smart (Former CTO & Partner, Hymans Robertson)

-Barry is IT Director at Hymans Robertson, the largest independent firm of consultants and actuaries in the UK.
+Barry was the CTO at Hymans Robertson, the largest independent firm of consultants and actuaries in the UK.
 He is responsible for leading the firm’s technology strategy.

 The firm is turning increasingly to technology to enhance and extend the services it provides to clients.
 Barry’s ambition is that the firm is recognised as much for its technology enabled services as it is for its consulting services.

 In a three-part series describing how Hymans Robertson adopted Microsoft Azure, guest blogger Barry Smart describes their risk & mitigations analysis process and explains how you can use the same process to understand the risk of your own cloud journey.

 - Part 1 – Cloud Adoption: Risks & Mitigations Analysis

 - Part 2 – A Deep Dive into the Swiss Cheese Model

 - Part 3 – Benchmarking the Cloud against on-premise data centres

 This is the third and final in the series of blogs about a risk driven approach to embracing Public Cloud technology.

 Part 1 described the process I adopted to engage a wide range of stakeholders to bring them on board with adopting the Cloud.
 I used a risk analysis technique called the Swiss Cheese Model as a structured way of exploring the risks, mapping out the key controls and consolidating our due diligence.
 I then used the one page summary of this model as a key artefact when engaging with stakeholders.